ebyeo/bigdata/docs/results/03-out-in-bound.md

 # Out Bound / In Bound

-This application convert the file into graph, computes the in and out degree of each vertex and stores the lists to HDFS.
+This application converts the file into graph, computes the in and out degree of each vertex and stores the lists to HDFS.

 ```
 > run